 Besides these two, there are other student representatives at our faculty, whose number depends on the total number of students at the faculty.
 All together form the so-called student representatives (currently 17 representatives).
 For example, it awards the students’ prizes and sends delegates to the Student Council meetings.

-- Patricia König, CH, Department Council Representative
+- Patricia König, CH, Member of the Board of the Department

-- Tobias Unrath, CH, Department Council Representative
+- Tobias Unrath, CH, Member of the Board of the Department

-- Miriam Jänchen, CH, Student Council Representative
+- Miriam Jänchen, CH, Delegate to the Council of Student Representatives

-- Till Gundlach, BC, Student Council Representative
+- Till Gundlach, BC, Delegate to the Council of Student Representatives

 - Alexander Imminger, CH